DM Blog

 For ten years now, I’ve been actively trying to find a family doctor, to no success.

-Just recently, while I was living in Calgary, alberta, I was being turned down by doctors left and right.
+Just recently, while I was living in Calgary, Alberta, I was being turned down by doctors left and right.
 Not all doctors are accepting new patients all the time, so first you have to find the ones that are – and they’re very scarce.
 However, when I finally did find a family doctor that was accepting new patients, I was still getting turned down…

 It always started with the doctor asking a couple "background questions" followed by "I’m unable to take any new patients with that condition/background/history."
 So basically, unless you’re perfectly healthy and don’t need a doctor, you’re out of luck!